 For Real World Use

 Made in the USA with a 5-year warranty.
 This is a nicely priced starter composting toilet perfect for small spaces.

 The Advantages Of Composting Toilets

-By contrast, a composting toilet takes both human solid and liquid waste and then it adds some organic-based material and a few hungry bacteria and this then breaks down the waste into useful compost and any surplus water will either be evaporated from the collection facility on the toilet or removed and emptied by the owner.
+By contrast, a compact composting toilet takes both human solid and liquid waste and then it adds some organic-based material and a few hungry bacteria and this then breaks down the waste into useful compost and any surplus water will either be evaporated from the collection facility on the toilet or removed and emptied by the owner.

 They don’t smell bad, either.

-You’ll find that a composting toilet tends to have a ventilation fan or pipe system that’s meant to keep noxious niffs down to a minimum.
+You’ll find that the best composting toilet tends to have a ventilation fan or pipe system that’s meant to keep noxious niffs down to a minimum.
+Solid waste and toilet paper aren’t pleasant to smell if the solid waste container isn’t kept well ventilated.

 How To Choose A Composting Toilet

-You won’t need any plumbing skills when it comes to installing a composting toilet as the toilet won’t be connected to your water supply nor to your wastewater outlet.
+You won’t need any plumbing skills when it comes to installing most composting toilets as the toilet won’t be connected to your water supply nor to your wastewater outlet.
 You’ll also be pleasantly surprised to realize that as the vast majority of composting toilets are meant to be portable – they tend to be very light in weight.

 However, they are bigger in terms of floor area as they need to contain the waste matter for a period of time while it composts and they also require a “cranking system” (to get everything to move around the toilet efficiently) and a ventilation system.